Configuring ChatGPT in Merlin Backoffice ® Flex

 This is the maximum number of requests per day allowed by ChatGTP.

-For MagicEdit, this corresponds to the maximum number of prompts to be processed per calendar day.
-The counter is reset to zero at midnight.
+For MagicEdit, this corresponds to the maximum number of prompts it must process per calendar day.
+The counter is reset at midnight.

-The limit therefore forces MagicEdit to slow down, so as not to generate processing refusals by the robot.
+The limit therefore forces it to slow down so as not to generate processing refusals by the robot.

-In the free version, the default value is just 200 requests per day.
+In the free version, the default value is only 200 requests per day.

-Set to 0 or leave empty to set no limit.
+Set to 0 or leave blank to set no limit.

 Size limit